dflook/terraform-github-actions/tofu-version/README.md

 ## Outputs

+* `terraform`

+  The Hashicorp OpenTofu or OpenTofu version that is used by the configuration.

 * `tofu`

-  The OpenTofu version that is used by the configuration
+  If the action chose a version of OpenTofu, this will be set to the version that is used by the configuration.

 * Provider Versions